Diocese of Rapid City: 1900 to 1930

-On August 6, 1902, Pope Pius X established the diocese as the Diocese of Lead, with territory taken from the Diocese of Sioux Falls.Lead was a small mining town in South Dakota.
+On August 6, 1902, Pope Pius X established the diocese as the Diocese of Lead, with territory taken from the Diocese of Sioux Falls.
+Lead was a small mining town in South Dakota.
 The pope named Monsignor John Stariha of the Diocese of Saint Paul as the first bishop of Lead.

 During his seven years as bishop, Stariha increased the number of priests in the diocese from 17 to 25 and the number of parishes and missions from 25 to 53.
 Due to poor health, he moved from his official residence in Lead to Hot Springs in 1908.
-Due to his health, Stariha retired in 1909.
+Due to ill health, Stariha retired in 1909.

-In 1910, Pius X named Reverend Joseph Busch of Saint Paul as the second bishop of Lead.
-During his tenure, Busch called for the abolition of work on Sundays.
-His proposal received so much criticism that he was forced to relocate from Lead to Rapid City.
+Joseph Busch was the second bishop of Lead, beginning in 1910.
+Because he called for the abolition of work on Sundays, he was forced to relocate from Lead to Rapid City.
 Busch became bishop of the Diocese of Saint Cloud in 1915.

-Auxiliary Bishop John Lawler of Saint Paul was appointed the third bishop of Lead by Pope Benedict XV in 1916.
+Auxiliary Bishop John Lawler of Saint Paul was appointed the third bishop of Lead in 1916.

+Father Arthur B. Belknap was murdered in 1921.

 1930 to 1988

 Pope Pius XI suppressed the Diocese of Lead on August 1, 1930, replacing it with the Diocese of Rapid City.
-In 1947, Pope Pius XII named Auxiliary Bishop William McCarty of the Archdiocese for the Military Services, USA as coadjutor bishop in the diocese to assist Lawler.
-When Lawler died in 1948, after 32 years as bishop, he was automatically succeeded by McCarty.
+Auxiliary Bishop William McCarty of the Archdiocese for the Military Services, USA was made coadjutor bishop in the diocese to assist Lawler in 1947.
+When Lawler died in 1948, after 32 years as bishop, McCarty succeeded him.
 McCarty retired in 1969.

-The next bishop of Rapid City was Reverend Harold Dimmerling of Saint Cloud, named by Pope Paul VI in 1969.
+The next bishop of Rapid City was Harold Dimmerling of Saint Cloud, named by Pope Paul VI in 1969.
 Dimmerling established a permanent diaconate program and a lay ministry program and ordained the first Native American deacon in the country.
 He also set up offices in the diocese for rural life, stewardship and social concerns.
 He set up a ministry for people who were separated or divorced, and for widows.
 Dimmerling also established the West River Catholic newspaper.
 Dimmerling died in 1987.